-The Graduate School can initiate withdrawal of a student for failure to pay tuition fees or failure to meet enrolment requirements.
+In addition, Finance can initiate withdrawal of a student for failure to pay tuition fees.

 9.8 Academic Failure

 It is possible for withdrawal of study to be an outcome of academic failure.
 Examples include but are not limited to: